3ig/IdeaPad-S540-15IML-hackintosh/README.md

 - Sleep / Wake

 Not working:
-- Touchpad
+- Touchpad (VoodooI2C doesn't support CometLake I2C Controllers as of now)
-- Fingerprint reader
+- Fingerprint reader (recognised but can't be used)
 - Bluetooth / Wifi (currently using an USB WiFi)
 - Micron 2200 NVMe SSD (this is not even working on real Apple hardware)